BodyTite vs CoolSculpting®: Which Is Right for You? (Updated 2025)

 • CoolSculpting: This noninvasive procedure does not require anesthesia of any kind.

 • BodyTite: A local anesthetic helps keep patients comfortable during this minimally invasive procedure.
-If the treatment area is larger, the surgeon may administer IV sedation.
+If the treatment area is larger, we may administer IV sedation.

 Recovery Time